MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### The profile picture shown in the app is incorrect

 Make sure you’re signed in.
-To do this, select the profile picture, and then sign out and sign back in with your Dynamics 365 credentials.
+To do this, select the profile picture, and then sign out and sign back in with your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] credentials.
 Your profile picture should appear correctly.

-Signing in with the right credentials ensures that your work progress is correctly tracked in Dynamics 365.
+Signing in with the right credentials ensures that your work progress is correctly tracked in [!include[pn-dyn-365](../includes/pn-dyn-365.md)].

 #### The video preview on a step is blurry